vigetlabs/microcosm/docs/api/form.md

 [`form-serialize`](https://github.com/defunctzombie/form-serialize).
 On
 submission, this function is given the associated form HTML element.

-### onSubmit
+### onSubmit(event, action)

 An event callback executed immediately after the form submits and the intent is broadcasted.

-### onDone(payload, form)
+### onDone(payload)

-After broadcasting, if the Presenter handler returns a Microcosm action, this callback will execute when the action resolves successfully.
+After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute if the action completes successfully.

+### onError(payload)

+After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute if the action is rejected.

-### onError(error, form)
+### onCancel(payload)

-After broadcasting, if the Presenter handler returns a Microcosm action, this callback will execute when the action fails.
+After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute when the action is cancelled.

-### onUpdate(payload, form)
+### onUpdate(payload)

-After broadcasting, if the Presenter handler returns a Microcosm action, this callback will execute when the action emits a progress update.
+After broadcasting, if the dispatched intent returns a Microcosm action, this callback will execute when the action emits a progress update.